schnitzeltony/rpi-cool-hat/README.md

 Note that project:

-* is in early stage: No PCBs ordered yet / nothing soldered / no tests
 * was created by Kicad 5.1.5 as shipped by Fedora 30
+* is in early stage: Nothing soldered / no tests performed yet

+For quick PCB order visit https://aisler.net/p/IRBRWUAC